 The Myth of Tucking the Tailbone

-The practice of “tucking the tailbone” is the single most disastrous way to practice martial arts.
-Although promoted by some teachers of the internal traditions as a way to activate internal energy with the spine, it actually does the opposite.
+“Tucking the tailbone” is the single most disastrous practice in the internal martial arts.
+Although promoted by some teachers as a way to activate internal energy with the spine, it actually does the opposite.

 Tucking the tailbone breaks the natural flow and arch design of the body.
-This denatures the body’s flow and breaks power and that all important “energy” we seek on multiple levels.
+It denatures the body’s flow and breaks power and that all important “energy” we seek on multiple levels.

 Condition III: As explained by Egoscue,